Camp Trinity Response to Coronavirus Pandemic

-All summer staff will be tested for COVID-19 at the Conway County Health Department.
-In addition, staff will be quarantined at camp for two weeks prior to the arrival of the first campers.
-All staff will be trained in conducting daily health checks of campers, including taking temperatures.
+All staff have been tested for COVID-19 at the Conway County Health Department.
 All Staff will also be trained and certified in CPR and first aid through the American Red Cross.

 CHECK-IN & PICK-UP

-Parents will be asked to cancel registrations for children who have shown respiratory symptoms within two weeks of the start of camp.
-Check-in will take place off the main camp in the area of the RV/tent campground.
+Parents of campers will be asked to cancel registrations for children who have shown respiratory symptoms within two weeks of the start of any camp event.
 Parents will be required to sign a form stating that their children have not exhibited any symptoms of COVID-19 for 14 days prior to camp and have not knowingly come into contact within anyone who tested positive for COVID-19 during the same period.
-We recommend but do not require that families quarantine their children at home for 14 days prior to the start of camp, and if possible and practical, have their children tested for COVID-19.
-Staff will transport camper gear to the cabins.
-Parents and other family members not registered for camp will not be allowed inside the gate and are asked to maintain social distancing of at least 6 feet from members of other families.
-No guests will allowed inside the gate during camp sessions.
-Pick-up will also take place away from the main camp.
+We recommend but do not require that families quarantine their children at home for 14 days prior to the start of events at camp, and if possible and practical, have their children tested for COVID-19.

-Staff and campers age 10 and above will be required to wear masks throughout the week except during swimming, bathing, sleeping and exercising, which encompasses strenuous activities such as hiking, canoeing and games.
+Staff and campers age 10 and above will be required to wear masks throughout the event except while eating, bathing, sleeping and exercising, which encompasses strenuous activities such as hiking, canoeing and games.
 Campers may use bandanas for masks.

 CLEANING & SANITIZING

-Signage regarding social distancing, cleanliness and sanitation will be posted throughout camp.
+Signage regarding social distancing, cleanliness and sanitation is posted throughout camp.